MvcControlsToolkit/Home/README.md

 ## News
 The new 1.2.0 version is ready for download!

-**IMPORTANT:** In case Nuget package installation fail in cs 2017. right click on the ploject an select the option to modify it.
-The substitute the content of the existing PackageTargetFallback with:
+**IMPORTANT:** In case Nuget package installation might fail in VS 2017.
+Right click on the project an select the option to modify the csproj file.
+Then substitute the content of the existing PackageTargetFallback with:
 `
  <PackageTargetFallback>$(PackageTargetFallback);portable-net45+win8</PackageTargetFallback>
  `